ermlikeyeah/ermlikeyeah.github.io/_drafts/weeknote-week-monday-26-october-to-friday-30-october-2020.markdown

 - 2020 weeknotes

 ---
-Two days off this week, three days working, three days full of working.
+Two days off this week, three days working.

-The two days off were for for the kids’ half term and My Birthday.
+Two days off for the kids’ half term and My Birthday.
 I am now 45 years old and in these times of Stay At Home I was whistled back to my 40th, spending the day at the Barbican and going to Leicester Square to watch Spectre.
 The new Bond film was due to be released this week, and yeah so I’ve been enjoying the Craig era Bond films.

 Last weekend I [asked on Twitter](https://twitter.com/OfficeOfWilson/status/1320626102558199808) for suggestions of non-fiction/loosely based on real events/snippets of real life graphic novels.
 I used some birthday cash to add to my collection from the suggestions.
 Sharing the list here as it is quite a good list.
 You might find it useful.
-(Links are to Goodreads author and book pages.)
+The links are to Goodreads author and book pages, but please think about buying from an indie bookstore.
+Thye'll appreciate your custom more than tax-dodging Amazon.

 * [They Called Us Enemy](https://www.goodreads.com/book/show/42527866-they-called-us-enemy)
 * [Guy Delise](https://www.goodreads.com/author/show/46027.Guy_Delisle): [Shenzhen](https://www.goodreads.com/book/show/210946.Shenzhen), [Pyongyang](https://www.goodreads.com/book/show/80834.Pyongyang), [Burma Chronicles](https://www.goodreads.com/book/show/5596923-burma-chronicles)